Maya Blue Pigment

 Toxicity

-Maya Blue is not considered toxic, however, care should be used in handling the dry powder pigment to avoid inhaling the dust.
+Maya Blue is not considered toxic; however, care should be taken when handling the dry-powder pigment to avoid inhaling dust.

 For more information on how to handle pigments safely, please visit How to Safely Handle Art Materials and Pigments.